jeevooo/spikeout/README.md

 ### ARIMA<a name="sub-heading-21"></a>
 The ARIMA model can be described as an extension to regression, which uses the weighted sums of lags (AR parameter) combined with weighted sum of errors (MA paramter).

 Each feature above is specified in the model by setting a hyparameter:

   * __Auto-Regressor (p):__ The dependence between an current observation and a specified number of previous observatios.
   * __Integrated (q):__  A differening feature to remove non-stationarity (i.e., changing mean and variance over time).
   * __Moving Average (d):__ the dependence between an observed sample and the residual errors from a moving average model applied to __d__ lagged observations.

 The parameters of an ARIMA can be guided by the partial autocorrelation (PACF) and autocorrelation (ACF) functions for the AR (lag feature) and MA (error feature) parameters, respectively.
 Alternatively, a grid search can be performed.
 The PACF and ACF were used to guide the choices of parameters.
-The parameters for the model used were AR(2), MA(5):
+The parameters for the in-sample prediction model were AR(2), MA(5):

 <a href="https://www.codecogs.com/eqnedit.php?latex=Yt&space;=&space;rY(t-2)&space;&plus;&space;\alpha&space;\epsilon&space;(t-5)&space;&plus;&space;\epsilon&space;t" target="_blank"><img src="https://latex.codecogs.com/gif.latex?Yt&space;=&space;rY(t-2)&space;&plus;&space;\alpha&space;\epsilon&space;(t-5)&space;&plus;&space;\epsilon&space;t" title="Yt = rY(t-2) + \alpha \epsilon (t-5) + \epsilon t" /></a>